 Identify the most common categories, particularly those that showed persistence (i.e., in which there was no significant improvement during learning).

 The outcomes of this study will establish ways to improve the quality of process models designed by systems analysts, especially novices.
-In addition, identifying persistent errors can play an
+In addition, characterizing persistent errors can play an important role when it comes to designing a learning methodology that helps novice analysts identify and avoid them.

 Research Design and Setting

+To address the research objectives, we conducted (1) a qualitative content analysis [10], derived from the principles and outline of the UAD modeling language, and (2) a frequency analysis, wherein we counted the prevalence of each error type and identified both the most common error categories and those whose frequency persisted despite training.

-To address the research objectives, we conducted a qualitative content analysis [10], This design and setting were chosen because they allowed monitoring of participants' abilities and skills over an extended period of time as the course progressed.
+This design and setting were chosen because they allowed monitoring of participants' abilities and skills over an extended period of time as the course progressed.
 An advantage of the setting is that there was little attrition among participants, as students were required to complete the defined tasks to gain course credit.
 In the end, 163 students modeled all three of the study scenarios (described below), while 18 students modeled only the two scenarios in the first task.

 Participants and Procedure